 All decisions regarding schedule changes, both on those occasions when we follow the county as well as when we make an independent decision, will be announced to the community via SchoolMessenger.

-In the event that the County schools are not in session or do not announce an early release due to inclement weather, parents are requested to pick up their children without delay.
+In the event of an early release due to inclement weather, parents are requested to pick up their children without delay.
 Students who are not picked up will be cared for in Extended Day until parents can be contacted.